gpoore/latexrestricted/README.md

 `latexrestricted.PathSecurityError` is raised if reading/writing a given path is not permitted.

+**With `RestrictedPath` classes, relative paths are always relative to the TeX working directory.**  If the current working directory has been changed to another location (for example, via `os.chdir()`), then it will temporarily be switched back to the TeX working directory during any `RestrictedPath` operations that access the file system.

+The `SafeWrite*` classes should be preferred unless access to additional write locations is absolutely necessary.
+On systems with multiple MiKTeX installations, there is no guarantee that `latexrestricted` will find the correct installation and thus use the correct TeX configuration (see `latex_config.miktex_bin` above for more details).

 ```
 from latexrestricted import <RestrictedPathClass>
 ```

-`RestrictedPath` classes:
+### `RestrictedPath` classes

+#### `BaseRestrictedPath`

-* `BaseRestrictedPath`:  This is the base class for `RestrictedPath` classes.
+This is the base class for `RestrictedPath` classes.
 It cannot be used directly.
 Subclasses define methods `.readable_dir()`, `.readable_file()`, `.writable_dir()`, and `.writable_file()` that determine whether a given path is readable/writable.
 Most methods for opening, reading, writing, replacing, and deleting files as well as methods for creating and deleting directories are supported.
 Methods related to modifying file permissions and creating links are not supported.
 Unsupported methods raise `NotImplementedError`.

-  **Relative paths are always relative to the TeX working directory.**  If the current working directory has been changed to another location (for example, via `os.chdir()`), then it will temporarily be switched back to the TeX working directory during any `BaseRestrictedPath` operations that access the file system.
+#### `StringRestrictedPath` classes

 * `StringRestrictedPath`:  This follows the approach taken in TeX's file system security.
 TeX configuration determines whether dotfiles are